Robot Vacuum Cleaner

 Another Strong Choice from iRobot

 The Roomba 890 is yet another strong choice from iRobot.
 Cleaning performance on most debris and floor types was exceptional, scoring 100% on 9 out of 12 tests.
 The popularity of Roomba ensures there are an abundance of inexpensive replacement parts, which help keep maintenance costs low.
-The cost is slightly more expensive at $450, but the addition of the floor mapping feature, superior cleaning performance, and low maintenance cost still create a very solid overall value.
+The cost is slightly more expensive, but the addition of the floor mapping feature, superior cleaning performance, and low maintenance cost still create a very solid overall value.

 Derek Hales is the Editor-in-Chief and Founder of ModernCastle.com.
 He is a passionate perfectionist when it comes to testing and reviewing products for the home.
 When he is not testing new products, Derek enjoys golf, tennis, and PC gaming.
 Derek lives in Phoenix, Arizona, with his wife, Samantha, and poodle, Tibbers.